poojakadlera/Fake-Review-Detection/README.md

 # Fake Review Detection using Machine Learning

 This project detects fake product reviews using Natural Language Processing (NLP) and Machine Learning.
+The model is trained using TF-IDF feature extraction and an SVM classifier, and a web app is created for real-time prediction.

 ## Project Overview
 Online product reviews play an important role in customer decision-making.
 However, many fake reviews are generated to mislead users.
 This project identifies whether a review is genuine or fake using machine learning techniques.